 DFAs, because of their inability to actively inhabit multiple states at once, are also essential in everything from password recognition algorithms (to determine whether a user’s input is correct or incorrect) to filtering algorithms and even in text processing applications.
 In data science, basic deterministic finite automata can be used as sorting tools when building data warehouses and other storage systems.

 By parsing data as it arrives and determining its proper location, a DFA can automate a large portion of the sorting and do so significantly faster than manually performing the task.
 When combined with a Non-deterministic Finite Automaton (or NFA), data warehouses can also ascertain whether data belongs in more than one location.
-DFA and NFA can be used separately to create a much broader and effective solution.Watch a Demo Back to Glossary
+DFA and NFA can be used separately to create a much broader and effective solution.Start Free Trial Back to Glossary